 The Rifleman II-Bravo was less maneuverable and more lightly armored than the II-Alpha, but it traded in for the MetalStorm-5s for a pair of MetalStorm-10s.
 Its ammunition supply was nowhere near the II-Alphas, but it was hoped that it wouldn't be needed.
 Instead of the customary laser secondary-armament, the II-Bravo had a pair of Sparrowhawk air-intercept missile quad-packs.

 The same supply issue that had side-lined Kim's missile-artillery section plagued my entire Squadron.
 We had enough ammunition for planned range-time, not a battle.
 Most of our missiles were training rounds with marker warheads.
 Ballistic ammunition was cheap so aside from the Riflemen we were good there, but when the Riflemen IIb had been assigned at the last minute they had come with stocks of MetalStorm-5 ammunition.
-Annie was actually running a surplus and had cross-loaded the II-Alphas with three tons of standard 'ball' rounds, but the IIbs couldn't use MS-5 ammo and they had only a limited number of missiles.
+Annie was actually running a surplus and had cross-loaded the II-Alphas with live ammo, but the IIbs couldn't use MS-5 ammo and they had only a limited number of missiles.

 "Next item, missile allotment," I said.
 "George, Sergeant Major, I was thinking we could leave our Longbows at home and release their stocks to the companies."
 I paused and raised an eyebrow.
 George frowned and the Sergeant Major gave me an old-fashioned look that had more to do with me leaving behind part of a unit tasked with keeping me alive than it did with having to give up some of his combat power.
 But he nodded at last.